tbmasood/VALET/README.md

 ## Build and install with `virtualenv`

-The conda approach earlier uses a pre-build conda package for `valet` uploaded on [anaconda.org](https://anaconda.org/tbmasood/valet).
-However, you can also build directly from the sources provided here yourself.
+The conda approach described earlier uses a pre-built conda package for `valet` uploaded on [anaconda.org](https://anaconda.org/tbmasood/valet).
+However, you can also build yourself directly from the sources provided here.
 I demonstrate the procedure for `virtualenv`.

 First check if you have `virtualenv` installed using the command `virtualenv --version`.
 It should show the currently installed version.
 Otherwise you have to install `virtualenv` according to your platform requirements or use `pip` to install `virtualenv` locally using the following command.
 I recommend the latter option for installing `virtualenv`.